Last Updated on

 TRUGLO Carbon Hybrid Micro Bow Sight Review

-To find a quality bow sight with micro adjust knobs and other great features for under 100 bucks is hard to find.
+To find a quality bow sight with micro adjust knobs and other great features for under 100 dollars is hard to find.
 But, there seems to be some confusion between the Standard and Micro Adjust models.
 Let’s clear up the air and get you on the right track today.

 There are two models within the Carbon Hybrid Series.
 The Standard model lacks tool-less micro adjustments.
 It’s simple in design and features, but it still has all the other great features the Micro has.